 If you’ve started your day at PinPon, then you’re right next to the flea market of the ‘Vossenplein‘, which is a nice and relaxed way to start your day.
 It runs daily until 2 PM.
 If you’re really into markets, on Sundays, you can also find the ‘Zondag Zuidmarkt‘ (‘Sunday South Market’) under the South Station in Brussels.

 Also in this area, there are loads of vintage clothing and furniture shops where you can drool over all the original and stylish items on display.
-I paid a visit to the following shops:
+If you only have 1 day in Brussels, I’d make sure to head over to this are and pay a visit to the following shops:

 - Foxhole Vintage